philsturgeon/phil.tech/src/content/reinventing-api-design-stoplight-studio.md

 author: [Phil]
 title: Reinventing API Design with Stoplight Studio
 date: 2019-08-22
-tags:
-- api development
-- openapi
-- api design
-- stoplight.io
+tags: [api development, openapi, api design, stoplight.io]
 ---

 Two months ago I teased that [Stoplight](http://stoplight.io/) was about to release something big, and yesterday we announced [Stoplight Studio](http://stoplight.io/studio) - an OpenAPI and standalone JSON Schema editor, which just so happens to be visually stunning and completely free.